AdobeDocs/experience-manager-64.de-DE/help/assets/config-dms7.md

 Sie können in AEM Assets benutzerdefinierte MIME-Typen für nicht unterstützte Formate hinzufügen.
 To ensure that any new node you add in CRXDE Lite is not deleted by AEM, you must ensure that you move the MIME type before **[!UICONTROL image_]** and its enabled value is set to **[!UICONTROL false]**.

-**So fügen Sie benutzerspezifische MIME-Typen für nicht unterstützte Formate hinzu**:
+**So fügen Sie benutzerspezifische MIME-Typen für nicht unterstützte Formate hinzu**

 1. From AEM, click **[!UICONTROL Tools > Operations > Web Console]**.